-HASBROUCK HEIGHTS, N.J. — Diana Food North America has launched a new line of organic colors for food and beverage applications.
+HASBROUCK HEIGHTS, N.J. — Diana Food North America has launched a line of organic colors for food and beverage applications.

 The new range of colors includes a blue hue obtained from spirulina and a pink/reddish shade from red beet, among other naturally-occurring shades such as yellow, orange, red and purple.
 Non-G.M.O. and U.S.D.A.-certified organic, the colors are sustainably sourced by Diana Food’s agronomy experts based in farming areas around the world.